T3Social/NgineS/README.md

 */
 ```

-pids dropin is GNU GPL. v.2 - Zamblek Team is using a GNU GPLv.2 Version in Sngine
+pids dropin is GNU GPL. v.2 - Zamblek Team is using a GNU GPLv.2 Version  in their Envato CodeCanyon App
 ```
 /*
    Copyright (c) 2003,2004,2005,2009 Danilo Segan <danilo@kvota.net>.